 First Book is a national nonprofit organization with a single mission: to give children from low-income families the opportunity to read and own their first new books.
 The Center for Literacy collaborates with First Book to distribute 2,000-7,000 children’s books each year to Head Start/Child Care families to establish home libraries.

-Hope Institute is a partner in developing the Resource Center for Autism & Developmental Delays.
-Together we are opening a resource center to serve parents of children with ASD and other developmental delays and the professionals who work with these children.
+Hope Institute is a partner in our two Resource Centers for Autism & Developmental Delays that serve parents of children with ASD and other developmental delays and the professionals who work with these children.

 Literacy Volunteers of Illinois and the Center for Literacy collaborate on many community literacy initiatives and co-host a statewide literacy conference each year.

-Malcolm X College is a partner at the Chicago Center for Early Education and provides ongoing technical support for staff and patrons.
+Malcolm X College is a partner at the Center for Family & Community Leadership and provides ongoing technical support for staff and patrons.

 Serve Illinois, the Illinois Commission on Volunteerism and Community Service funds Project MORE: Making Opportunities for Reading Enrichment, an AmeriCorps national service program that supports family literacy for Head Start and Child Care programs.